processing/p5.js/ISSUE_TEMPLATE.md

 <!--
 Hi there!

 PLEASE NOTE: The github issues are for bugs and feature requests for the p5.js library itself.
-If you have a general question or bug programming with p5.js please post it in the [p5.js forum](https://forum.processing.org/two/).
+If you have a general question or bug programming with p5.js please post it in the p5.js forum: https://forum.processing.org/two/.

 To check any option, replace the "[ ]" with a "[x]".
 Be sure to check out how it looks in the Preview tab!
 Feel free to remove any portion of the template that is not relevant for your issue.
 -->

 #### Nature of issue?